Guyana - Country Commercial Guide

 Livestock development

-The GoG is actively courting investments into the production of meat (beef and lamb), poultry products, milk, and milk products for both domestic consumption and export to the Caribbean.
-Guyana’s savannahs provide a favorable environment for free range cattle grazing, though cattle rustling is a challenge, transportation is difficult, and processing facilities are limited.
+The GoG is courting investments into the production of meat (beef and lamb), poultry products, milk, and milk products for both domestic consumption and export to the Caribbean.
+Guyana’s savannahs provide a favorable environment for free range cattle grazing, however, there are challenges with cattle rustling, difficult transportation, and limited processing facilities.
 Guyana is, as of the date of this report, certified as foot-and-mouth disease free, providing it with favorable access to many markets.
-Additionally, the GoG is courting public private partnerships to develop dairy processing facilities and modern slaughterhouses.
-Opportunities exists for development of a supply chain services for the dairy industry such as transport, processing, packaging, and storage.
+Additionally, the GoG seeks PPPs to develop dairy processing facilities and modern slaughterhouses.
+Opportunities exist for development of supply chain services for the dairy industry such as transport, processing, packaging, and storage.
 Cold chain management is in its infancy in Guyana.
+U.S. firms can offer to provide select breeding stock and artificial insemination services for Guyana’s diversification of livestock program.

 Large Scale Commercial Cultivation of Horticultural Crops, Fruits, and Vegetables

-Guyana offers a favorable climate to produce oranges, grapefruits, tangerines, limes, mangoes, manilkara zapota, papayas, pineapples, and passion fruit.
-Due to a lack of infrastructure exporters must be able to establish modern post-harvest handling and quality check systems to prevent spoilage in transit and meet international phytosanitary controls.
+Guyana offers a favorable climate to produce oranges, grapefruit, tangerines, limes, mangoes, Manilkara, zapota, papayas, pineapples, and passion fruit.
+Due to a lack of infrastructure, exporters must be able to establish modern post-harvest handling, good food safety standards, and quality check systems to prevent spoilage in transit and meet international phytosanitary controls.
 Additional value can be achieved by shipping selected fruits to destination markets by air, ensuring maximum freshness.
 The GoG has designated large tracts of land free of agricultural chemicals, providing a unique opportunity to meet a growing demand for organic products in North America and Europe.
-Organic cocoa, pineapple, and heart of palm are already being grown for export and can be scaled up to increase capacity, though consistency in products can be lacking and would require specific investments.
+Organic cocoa, pineapple, and heart of palm are already being grown for export and can be scaled up to increase capacity, though product consistency will require specific investments.
+Opportunities exist to certify organic food and create a food safety system.
 Guyana’s ability to supply international markets is currently hampered by the time required to transport its products to market.

 Value-Added Processing

-Guyana has an abundance of fruits and vegetables which do not make it to market due to a lack supply chain logistics and value-added processing, like canning or drying fruits, which would prolong their shelf life.
-As Guyana’s energy costs decrease and value-added industries become more economically feasible, investors should explore opportunities to market Guyana’s abundant and high-quality produce to international markets.
-Again, the high cost of electricity is a notable barrier to value-added processing.
+Guyana has an abundance of fruits and vegetables which do not make it to market due to a lack of supply chain logistics and value-added processing, like canning or drying fruits, which can prolong shelf life.
+As Guyana’s energy costs decrease and value-added industries become more economically feasible, companies may explore opportunities to market Guyana’s abundant and high-quality produce to international markets.

 Opportunities

 Opportunities in Guyana’s agriculture sector are diverse across the supply chain and the GoG is aggressively courting investments into the sector.
-There are tax concessions available for ag-focused investors and barrier free access to the CARICOM market allows for an immediate and attractive market.
+There are tax concessions available for agriculture-focused investors and barrier-free access to the CARICOM market allows for an immediate and attractive market.

 Resources